A Family Tradition

 He resides in Naples, Fla with his wife Sandy, and has three children and four grandchildren.
 In his spare time Ganzi enjoys traveling, the outdoors, flyfishing, playing golf, horses and skiing.

 Bruce Bozzi Sr. is co-chairman and co-owner of The Palm Restaurants and Palm Restaurant Group.
 Bruce took over the business from his father, Bruno Bozzi, making him the third generation of the Bozzi family to own and operate The Palm.
-Together with business partner Wally Ganzi, Bruce has grown The Palm from a single New York restaurant to a leading restaurant company with locations across the U.S. as well as in London and Mexico City.
+Together with business partner Wally Ganzi, Bruce has grown The Palm from a single New York restaurant to a leading restaurant company with locations across the U.S. as well as in Mexico City.

 Bruce oversees company strategy and works to ensure that The Palm’s family values and high standards of customer service remain intact across all restaurants through quarterly meetings with leadership and staff.
 He was a driving force behind the restaurant’s expansion in the 1970s and continues to advise development decisions today.
 He is also credited with introducing jumbo lobsters to The Palm menu, which dispelled the myth that meat from large lobsters was tough and helped popularize the surf and turf concept worldwide.